-"procurement" means the provision of any goods or services to the Government otherwise than by a public officer.
+"procurement" means the provision of any goods, services or works to the Government otherwise than by a public officer.

 "public authority" is defined in section 3 of the Interpretation Act 1951.

 "public officer" includes a person employed by, or acting as an agent for, a public authority.